mooreatv/MAMA-multiboxing/README.md

 - Take same flight path as your team

-- and more coming quite often... see `/mama` and `/mama config`
+- and more coming quite often... see `/mama` and `/mama config` and keybindings.

 - **Note** that on Wrath of the Lich King, and now in Dragonflight and now even on Classic (hardcore and era) where FollowUnit() has been hardware protected by Blizzard; `followme` and `alltogether` keybinds won't work.
 Please instead use `/mama lead` (once/when changing lead) and `/click MamaFollow` or the keybind for it on all. `/click MamaFollow` will also do the `MamaAssist` in addition to following so you can do both in 1 key.
+Ditto now with `MamaTrain`

+On legacy:

+- Used to let you keybind or slash command "followme" (`/mama f` this stopped working even on classic from 1.14.4)

+- `/mama altogether` and keybinding to do both "follow me" and "make me lead" in one efficient command.
+(1 addon message).

 _Input on feature prioritization is most welcome!_